-Managing objects To manage objects list mouse over on the arrow next to the column name:
+To manage objects list hover the mouse over on the arrow next to the column name:

-- Sort Ascending - sorts objects ascendingly by selected column.
+- Sort Ascending - sorts objects in ascending order by selected column.

-- Sort Descending - sorts objects descendingly by selected column.
+- Sort Descending - sorts objects in descending order by selected column.

 - Remove Sorting - this option appears if you applied sorting to a column and it removes sorting for the current column.